Meghan Markle’s Friend, Makeup Artist Daniel Martin, Reveals The Duchess Is ‘Still The Same Person’

 — HollywoodLife (@HollywoodLife) September 5, 2018

 Also, she’s tested the limits of royal dress codes by going without pantyhose during the Hamilton performance, said Allure.
-Plus, she stepped out in a power pantsuit combo for the WellChild Awards, which was the first time the Duchess was seen in pants since becoming a royal.
+Plus, she stepped out in a power pantsuit combo for the WellChild Awards, which was the first time the duchess was seen in pants since becoming a royal.
 While her look was well-received by the public, Queen Elizabeth reportedly would have preferred to see her in a dress or a skirt, according to People.